 Payment is requested before the visit starts.
 Clients who do not make a payment after 2 consecutive visits will have their visits suspended until payment is made.
 Parents that cancel a visit with less than 24 hour notice without valid proof will be charged for the missed visit.
 This rule applies to both parties.

 Central Visitation Program accepts cash, check, money orders and credit/debit cards for payment.
-CVP will charge a returned check fee for nonsufficient funds and no longer accept checks from the client if a NSF check is presented.
+CVP will charge $25 for a returned check fee for nonsufficient funds and no longer accept checks from the client if a NSF check is presented.

 HOURS OF OPERATION: Central Visitation Program is open 7 days a week between its locations in Denver, Brighton, and Aurora.
 The hours are as follows and are subject to change.
 Always contact the office to verify office hours.
 The offices are closed for major holidays.

 Brighton CVP Offices Saturdays and Sundays 9 am – 5 pm

 Aurora CVP Offices Saturdays 9 am – 4:30 pm

 SCHEDULING VISITS: A visit time will be offered once both parties have provided all necessary documents, completed an orientation, and the staff has had a chance to look at the schedule and find a time that works for everyone.
 CVP has a waitlist, and it can be anywhere between 2 to 6 weeks before visits will start.
 Flexibility is key in scheduling – weekends are very full and will usually result in a longer wait time for visitation.
 CVP only offers on-site visitation services at this time.
 All visits begin at 1 hour once per week, regardless of the amount of time granted in the court order.
 Additional time may be available depending on the availability in the schedule and on the condition that the Executive Director has determined that visits are proceeding successfully.
 Priority is always given to new families who are starting supervised visitation before granting additional time to current families.